It is only at the initial stage of creation. It will contain more information later .

 To the south from Canyon de Chelly, the Petrified Forest National Park is worth a visit.
 It is a place where many tree trunks were buried in river sediments several hundred million years ago.
 As the sediments solidified into rocks, water circulating within the rocks was very slowly and gradually dissolving and carrying away the cells of the trees, and depositing minerals in their place.
 The "petrified trees" are actually casts of the trees made in semi-precious stones, mainly agate.
 The bark , and even the internal structure of the tree trunks, is reflected in stone with astonishing precision, so that you can even count the tree rings.

 There are many more beautiful places in the USA that are worth seeing, too many to be all mentioned here.
-For this short selection I chose just one more - the White Mountains in California.
+For this short selection I chose just two more.
+The first one is the White Mountains in California.
 Situated east of Yosemite, it is a place where bristlecone pines are to be admired.
 These are the longest-living trees on Earth.
 The oldest of them is about 4500 years old.
 (Park rangers will not tell you which one it is, and for a good reason: the record-loving and souvenir-collecting Americans would dismember it in one season.)
 4000 years is for them an unremarkable average age.
 This tree , for example, lived for 3200 years before it fell in 1676.
 They are so durable because their wood is very hard and dense, see how tightly spaced are its rings .
 Ring patterns are so characteristic for various sequences of years that they can be matched in different trees.
 As a result, matching the patterns in a living tree to those that already fell, one can very precisely estimate the date when a dead tree fell.
 Matching ring patterns among fallen trees, one can go several thousand years back and make conclusions about the climate of those epochs.
 It is really impressive, how human mind can read such tricky clues!

 By this opportunity I must mention one weak point of the most popular variety of American (printed) tourist guides, the "Tour books" of the American Automobile Association (AAA).
 Whatever spectacular place they describe, it is listed under the name of the nearest town and not under its own name, even in the subject index.
 So, you will not find any entry on "White Mountains" in the AAA tour book on California; you must look up the entry on the town Big Pine.
 Similarly for the world-famous Meteor Crater in Arizona - to find its description, you must know that it lies near the village Winslow and look up the entry on Winslow in the tour book.
 This is not very reasonable; on two long trips through the USA I nearly missed both of those places and located them only after an extended detective search.

 My modest web page will not do justice to South America.
 It surely has more magnificent attractions than I know about, but I had the opportunity to see just one of them - the Iguazu Waterfalls on the border between Brazil and Argentina (the photo shows a view from a boat on the river Iguazu below the falls).
 This is one of the largest and most famous waterfalls in the world; the geographical data about it and its comparison with other famous waterfalls can be read on the board placed at one point on the Argentinian side.
 It is actually a large group of waterfalls -- so wide that it cannot be seen all at once from any point.
 The next two pictures are my attempt to show as much of it as possible: here is the view on their eastern part , and here is the adjacent western part .
 (Near the falls the Iguazu river is winding like a snake; by the "western" part I mean the one clinging to the Argentinian side).
 There are several foot trails on that side that allow one to penetrate many picturesque sites and to see the falls from some interesting angles, for example from a dense forest at mid-height of the falls, from close above the edge or right along the edge.
 The amber colour of the water is not a permanent feature; just before I visited the place in July 1992 there were heavy rains that caused erosion more intensive than normal.
 A visitor is not isolated from the natural surroundings (like at the Niagara Falls, for example); on the contrary, the trails give access to some really remote corners , and the walking looks to be not perfectly safe in some places.
 Here is an example of a breathtaking view from close by , and here is a view showing the mighty fury of the water .
 It is also possible to visit, on unpaved natural paths, the surrounding jungle, either on foot or on a rented bicycle.
-The visit gives, among other things, an opportunity to see amazingly beautiful tropical buterflies, of which four specimens can be seen here , here , here and here .
+The visit gives, among other things, an opportunity to see amazingly beautiful tropical buterflies, of which five specimens can be seen here , here , here , here and here .
 Down below, still on the Argentinian side, one can board a small boat and approach the falls on water.
 Views from the boat are shown in the first photo above, and also here .
 (Looking at the boats and at the way they are steered, I would not say the trip is guaranteed to be safe, but nothing better is available).
 In the nearby village, Puerto Iguazu, there are many tour companies that organise tours in small groups to visit the falls from the Brazilian side.
 The cross-border traffic is intensive and goes smoothly - no-one cares to inspect the documents of anybody.
 I myself had no Brazilian visa and did not even know that I needed one at that time.
 The views from there are also interesting, here is one example and here is another .
 An especially interesting view is from a balcony built close to the main fall; from there one can see another impressive example of water fury .
 Behind the water wall, seen in the picture, little birds have their nests.
 From time to time, one of them just hits the wall head on at high speed, to unexpectedly emerge from the watermass some time later.
 The last picture shows a swarm of birds circling the air space near the falls (the birds are the black points that look like dust on the surface of the picture).

 when time permits.